Aymane11/piEstimator/README.md

 # piEstimator

-Estimating the value of pi using uniform distribution , also called Monte Carlo algorithm.
+Estimating the value of pi using uniform distribution , using Monte Carlo method.

 ## Introduction